 Fees and charges

 At Crompton Estates we want to ensure that any fees we charge tenants are clear and transparent.
 Therefore please see the attached file for a detailed list of charges you will incur if you choose to rent a property through our company.
+Our client money protection (CMP) certificate can be found here.

 Your rights as a tenant